Managing a home

 The cost of buying a freehold

 Freehold prices can vary, depending on the property’s condition, as well as your lease’s length and ground rent.
-The shorter your lease, the more expensive your freehold will be, for example if your lease has fewer than 80 years remaining it can be quite pricey to purchase the freehold.
+The shorter your lease, the more expensive your freehold will be.
+For example, if your lease has fewer than 80 years remaining it can be quite pricey to purchase the freehold.
 However, buying the freehold can help save you money on costs like rent and insurance in the long run.

 To purchase the freehold, you’ll need to factor in some additional costs, such as: